-Denver Moves Everyone represents the shared vision of Denverites for the future of transportation in our city and the guiding north star for the DOTI to achieve that vision.
-Over two years, thousands of voices came together to shape Denver's future.
-Denver Moves Everyone provides the data, tools, investments, and collective input to transform how Denver moves.
+Denver Moves Everyone represents the shared vision of Denverites for the future of transportation in our city and the guiding plan to achieve that vision.
+Over two years, thousands of voice came together to shape the plan.
+Denver Moves Everyone provides the data, tools, and strategies to transform how Denver moves.

-- + Description of Denver Moves Everyone and DOTI. - + Summary of public and partner input in shaping the future of transportation in Denver. - + Description of transportation equity as the foundational theme guiding Denver's transportation future.
+- + Description of Denver Moves Everyone and DOTI. - + Summary of public and partner input in shaping the future of transportation in Denver. - Description of transportation equity as the foundational theme guiding Denver's transportation future.